 Consider the example of Google and Starbucks.
-If you were to associate a company with coffee, you may not have thought Google.
+If you were to associate a company with coffee, you may not have thought of Google.
 However, after this partnership, internet and coffee make a lot more sense.
-With this relationship established, Google now has many more opportunities that could arise similar to this that they have.
+With this relationship established, similar opportunities to this could arise for both companies.

 Google is so widely popular that this kind of publicity isn't necessary.
-However, for a start-up company, a partnership like this is an incredible opportunity.
-If your business had the possibility of exploring this new frontier (in this example, coffee shops) you could use this publicity to benefit both you and your partner.
+However, for a startup company, a partnership like this is an incredible opportunity.
+If your business has the chance to explore a new frontier (in this example, coffee shops), you could use this publicity to benefit both you and your partner.

 3. Added value for previous customers

-Another benefit to a strategic partnership is adding value for loyal customers.
-When a business reaches customers during a growth period can help solidify loyalty.
-You want to show returning customers you care because it encourages the most powerful marketing tool of all: word of mouth marketing.
-Customers who hear positive reviews about your business are going to tell their friends about it.
+Another benefit to a strategic partnership is the value it adds for your loyal customers.
+Reaching customers during a growth period can help solidify loyalty.
+You want to show returning customers you care, because it encourages one of the most powerful marketing tools: word of mouth.
+Customers who hear positive comments about your business are going to tell their friends about it.

-You want happy customers who promote your services, by establishing roots with other corporations, there is a greater chance that you will pick up some of these free “advertisers.”
+You want happy customers who promote your services.
+By establishing roots with other corporations, you increase the chance that you will pick up some of these free advertisers.

-Another important result of doing a partnership is the construction of brand awareness.
-The most crucial thing you can do for your small business is getting out there and let people know who you are.
-By partnering with other organizations or influencers, there is more accessibility for people will be exposed to your logo, creating organic curiosity.
+Another important result of a partnership is the construction and increase of brand awareness.
+The most crucial thing you can do for your small business is getting out there and letting people know who you are.
+When you partner with other organizations or influencers, there are more chances for people to be exposed to your logo and other branding, creating organic curiosity.

-Brand recognition is an important first step to becoming a household name.
-It can be accomplished by pairing your service with a successful partner that carries a large customer base.
+Brand recognition is an important first step in becoming a household name.
+You can accomplish it by pairing your service with a successful partner that carries a large customer base.
 Once you've done this, soon other companies will be asking you to partner with them.

-Creating brand trust spawns naturally from a good business partnership.
-When people see you are able to work well with others and generate profit [from it], they will be more willing to help out and support your business.
-It's all part of creating a healthy, stable, and productive network.
-You're only as good as the people helping you up, so it’s important to make sure you know that they’re making a worthy investment.
+Brand trust spawns naturally from a good business partnership.
+When people see you work well with others and generate profit from it, they will be more willing to help out and support your business.
+It's all part of creating a healthy, stable and productive network.
+You're only as good as the people helping you out, so make sure your business is a worthy investment for them.